skysgh/BASE.CLIENT.Themed/SOURCE/App.Service.Client.Web/src/core.ui/readme.md

 there's only so far one can go before one has to deal with ui framework in some way.

-`Core.UI` is for reusable UI elements.
+`Core.UI` is for reusable *ui framework* elements
+(but not necessarily UI elements, which would have references to styles).

 `Core.UI` invokes only `Core` *Services* and *model*s without a reliance on anything specific to the `Themes`.